maxewilkinson/CryoEM-scripts/README.md

 # CryoEM-scripts
-Badly written scripts for making cryoEM easier

-Scaling datasets:
+Some Python and bash scripts to make cryoEM easier.

-boxscaler.py will find good box size combinations for scaling datasets
-scale_ctf.sh will do a pretty good approximate job of rescaling your defocus values
+**Scripts to help scaling and merging data sets** boxscaler.py will find combinations of even box sizes that give a desired scaling factor scale_ctf.sh will do a pretty good approximate job of rescaling your defocus values to a different pixel size.
+This bypasses having to re-run CTFFIND or Gctf, which is useful e.g. if micrographs are no longer on disk